 In 2009, the State of Indiana appropriated a 25-acre piece of development land in Terre Haute, IN, owned by a prominent local doctor.
-This piece of land was directly adjacent to a highway exit ramp, near high intensity commercial development.
-Regardless of these facts, the State of Indiana argued that the property should be valued as recreation and/or farmland, and it offered $350,000 for a total acquisition of the property.
+The land was directly adjacent to a highway exit ramp, near a high-intensity commercial development.
+However, the State of Indiana argued that the property should be valued as recreation and/or farmland, and offered $350,000 for a total acquisition of the property.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE